munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 In a typical Go program, more state is stored directly on the stack, and the heap is "chunkier" with fewer, larger blobs of memory.
-The CPU does fewer hops around the heap and chews on bigger cookies of data every time it does.
+The CPU does fewer hops around the heap and chews on bigger data insects every time it does.
 That makes memory access more cache friendly and also lightens the load on the garbage collector since there are fewer individual allocations to traverse.

 (Java does something similar for primitive types, as does C# for struct types.)